MakeLab-Team/LCD1602Array/README.md

 | PWMDRV0 PWM pin 8-15 | X0-7: LED+ (A) |
 | PWMDRV1 PWM pin 0-7  | Y0-7: LED+ (A) |
 | PWMDRV1 PWM pin 8-15 | Z0-7: LED+ (A) |

+### Important note about the LCD backlight
+The LCD displays we're using accepts 5V for the backlight, and consumes a very small current. <br/>
+In the unlikely case that you want to build this project too, and use a LCD from a different manufacturer, the backlight specs may differ.<br/>
+You may need to put resistors before each LCD+ (A) (each one is connected seperatly.) <br/>
+If you have a backlight that consumes more current that the arduino or servo driver can handle you need to do the followings:<br/>
+* Use 5 darlington array ULN2803, and use connect what is connected in the description above to an in pin, and the out pin to the original LED+ (A) it was supposed to be connected.
+* The COM in the ULN2803 should be connected to the proper voltage the backlight works properly with. (you don't need the resistors if you set the voltage properly.)
+* The GND of the ULN2803 are naturally connected to GND.
+* You don't need to bypass the resisors in the Servo Driver in this case.

 ### Additional connections:
 One push button doubles as a reset connecting when pushed the NANO RST pin to GND.<br/>